Introduction to Data Lake

 2. AWS

 The AWS product range for its solution is comprehensive.
 Amazon S3 is at the center of the storage function solution.
 These Data ingestion tools that allow us to transfer massive amounts of data into S3 are Kinesis Stream, Kinesis Firehose, Snowball, and Direct Connect.
-In addition to Amazon S3, the NoSQL database, Dynamo DB, and Elastic Search offer a simplified process of querying.
-AWS offers a large range of products with a steep initial learning curve.
+In addition to Amazon S3, the NoSQL database, Dynamo DB, and Elastic Search offer a simplified querying process.
+AWS provides an extensive range of products with a steep initial learning curve.
 However, the comprehensive features of the solution are widely used in commercial intelligence applications.

 3. Azure

 Micro-soft offered the data lake.
-The Azure has an analytics and storage layer is called Azure Store (ADLS), and the two components that the analytical layer has Azure Analytics and HDInsight.
+Azure has an analytics and storage layer called Azure Store (ADLS), and the two components that the analytical layer has are Azure Analytics and HDInsight.
 The ADLS standard was built in HDFS and is storage capable of unlimited.
-It can save trillions of files larger than a petabyte in size with a single file.
-Azure Store makes it possible for data to be stored and secured, and scalable in any format.
+It can save trillions of files more significant than a petabyte in size with a single file.
+Azure Store enables storing data securely and at scale in any desired format.

 Benefits